KenPowerClassroom/LGame-TeamA/research_report.md

 ![alt text](https://upload.wikimedia.org/wikipedia/commons/thumb/8/82/L_Game_start_position.svg/250px-L_Game_start_position.svg.png "Picture of Starting Board")

 ## Game rules
-Each player takes a turn moving their L piece.
-After making their move, they then have the option to move any of the two neutral pieces to an unoccupied space.
-The game is won if either player cannot move their L piece to a new position.

-During the player's turn their L-shape cannot be in the same space as the other player's L-shape or any space a neutral piece occupies.
-The player can move its coloured L-piece on an empty space and it can be rotated or flipped over.
-The gimmick of this game is that the L-shape must be in a different space from where it started.
-A legal move can contain previously occupied spaces of that player, as long as one new space is empty.
-You cannot move your piece somewhere outside of the board.
-To move the neutral piece, simply pick up the neutral piece then move it to an empty space anywhere on the board.
+On each turn, a player must move their L-shape to an empty square and must not overlap with the opponent’s L-shape or the neutral pieces.
+The L-shape can be rotated or flipped over but the L-shape must end in a different position from it started from, hence covering at least one empty square to make it a valid move.
+After moving the L-shape, the player has an option to move one of the neutral pieces to an empty square, if not the opponent turn begins.
+The objective of the game is to leave your opponent without a legal move for their L-shape.

 ## Playing strategies
 ### Strategy 1